18F/g-analytics/procedures/granting_access_to_non-18f_partners.md

 Then notify Gray Brooks (gray.brooks@gsa.gov or via the #analytics channel in Slack) and he can give them access.
 They will receive an email notification.

+It is incumbent on the project team to track when analytics access should be removed.
+If a partner moves on and should no longer have access, the 18F team needs to contact Gray Brooks and specify that access should be rescinded.

 * *Note that we are not currently in a position to grant access to Digital Analytics Program data to 3rd parties.*